-Someone Made An Edit Of "Star Wars: The Last Jedi" Without Any Women And It Sounds Super Cringeworthy
+Some Dude Recut "Star Wars: The Last Jedi" So There's No Women In It And Everyone Thinks It's Super Embarrassing

 The reactions on Pirate Bay haven't been positive.
 One commenter wrote that the original uploader probably needs therapy.

 This fan edit comes after several months of backlash from a core group of Star Wars fans.
-One fan started a petition that went viral, asking Disney to strike The Last Jedi for the official canon.
+One fan started a petition that went viral, asking Disney to strike The Last Jedi from the official canon.

 The reactions on Twitter to the "Chauvinist Cut" haven't been too kind, either.

-Even The Last Jedi's director, Rian Johnson, has weighed in on it, which means we probably won't see a professional version any time soon 😒.
+Even The Last Jedi's director, Rian Johnson, has weighed in on it, which means we probably won't see a professional version any time soon. 😒

 Ryan Broderick is a reporter for BuzzFeed News and is based in London.